Caleb-Clauson/IT_360_Final_Project_Spring_2026/README.md

 ## What the Tool will do
 1. evidence collection
-   -system info
+   - system info
-   -user activity
+   - user activity
-   -process/service snapshot
+   - process/service snapshot
-   -network snapshot
+   - network snapshot
-   -recent file changes in key directories
+   - recent file changes in key directories
 2.)
 Integrity and documentation
    -SHA-256 hash manifest
    -Collection log